Batunde-Dev/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 11- Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.

+Write a function that prints an integer.

+12- Write a function that prints an integer.